AlexJBernard/Simple-Posting-WebApp/README.md

 The following project can be run either by using Docker, or by running each component individually.

 ### Running From Docker
+#### Settings.php (phpapp)
+The project uses the `app/settings.php` file to store the necessary information needed to connect to the application's ddatabase.
+Due to the potential sensitivity of this information, this file has been excluded in the project's .gitignore file.
+However, a template for this file's structure can be seen in the `app/settings-template.php` file.<br>
+*For convinience, files settings.php and settings-template.php will be referred to as the settings and settings template.*

+To use the settings template, you must copy the file within the same directory and rename it as `settings.php`.

 #### Apache Setup
 The project may require SSL certificates to work properly.
 To this end, it is recommended to use **mkcert** to set up certification keys.
  Many steps of this process are also outlined in the guide from [dockerwebdev.com](https://dockerwebdev.com/tutorials/docker-php-development).

 #### Steps